gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_LEDs.rst

 ====================================================

-| The MOVEBitBotXLMotor uses 12x LEDs on pin13.
+| The BitBotXLMotor uses 12x LEDs on pin13.
 | The neopixel module is used to drive these RGB LEDs.
 | Each RGB LED can produce a full spectrum of colours independent to all of the other RGB LEDs.
 | In RGB, R stands for red, G stands for green, and B stands for blue.